Skip to main content

 15. If you’ve missed some spots, use the Adjustment Brush tool adjustment brush to brush them now.

 16. Notice that some buildings and trees have a slight halo where the sky meets them.
-This common issue occurs when adjustments are too aggressive near high-contrast edges.
 We need to tone down the exposure.

 18. Click the Adjustment Brush tool adjustment brush to deselect it.

 19. At the bottom of the screen, click the Before & After icon before after yy button to examine your work.
-This comparison view is essential for evaluating the effectiveness of your adjustments.
+Neat!

 20. At the bottom of the screen, click the Loupe View icon loupe view.